 What is parhelion

 It is a type of atmospheric phenomenon that is caused by the sun.
 They are two small glows that form on both sides of the sun when there is a certain type of cloud.
-The types of clouds that are needed for parhelion to occur are those of the cirrus type.
-These clouds have a filament-like appearance and some of them look like cotton flakes.
-For this type of atmospheric phenomena to occur, these types of clouds must exist since they contain ice crystals that act as small prisms.
-These small ice crystals are responsible for refracted the sun's rays.
-This means that they will deflect part of the sun's rays to another place forming the parhelion.
+The types of clouds that are needed for parhelion to occur are those of the cirrus typeThese clouds have a filament-like appearance, and some of them resemble cotton balls.
+For this type of atmospheric phenomenon to occur, these clouds must exist, since they contain ice crystals that act like tiny prisms.
+These tiny ice crystals are responsible for refracting the sun's rays.
+This means they will deflect part of the sun's rays elsewhere, forming the parhelion.

 When does the parhelion appear

-The word parhelio comes from the Greek para-Helios.
-This can be interpreted as being similar to the sun.
-Although it is much less frequent, on some occasions a lunar parhelion can also be found.
-The effect is the same and the way to capture it the same.
-The problem with this is that it can only be seen when there is a full moon and cirrus clouds must exist in position to be able to refract the little light from the moon.
+The word parhelio comes from the Greek para-HeliosThis can be interpreted as being similar to the sun.
+Although much less common, a lunar parhelion can sometimes be found.
+The effect is the same, and the way to capture it is the same.
+The problem with this is that it can only be seen when there is a full moon, and cirrus clouds must be present in the position to refract the moon's limited light.

 History